 The Arran Whitebeam is one of the most endangered trees in the world and is found only on the Isle of Arran.
 The tree is very difficult to grow from seed, and needs to germinate in particular conditions.
-Local tree expert, Henry Murdo, encourages growth with using a polytunnel misting machine that prolongs the summer season for germinating seeds.
-Right now there is nowhere for the trees to be planted which is easily accessible to the public.
-Once the land has been transformed to allow public access specific planting areas can be constructed to protect young trees from voles and deer.
-The Arran Whitebeam could become more prolific on Arran and easily cared for by locals.
+Local tree expert, Henry Murdo, encourages growth with using a polytunnel misting machine that prolongs the summer season for germinating seeds and has supplied the project with saplings.
+To date, 15 Arran Whitebeam trees have been planted in deer-proof enclosures and are growing well.
+There are plans to plant and protect more.

-This will be a place for island community groups to care for plants and crops resulting in a sense of pride and ownership.
+This is a place for island community groups to care for plants and crops resulting in a sense of pride and ownership.
 The achievement and enjoyment of eating flavoursome home-grown food is the ultimate reward for the effort and hard work put into the community garden by volunteer groups.
 There are now 12 community allotments (all currently in use) and an apiary to help with pollination.

 The gardens are open to the public so everyone can come and admire the array of fruit and veg. being grown.
 There are regular volunteer days and everyone is welcome to lend a hand with planting trees and growing fruit and veg. crops.
 There are many other ways to help too so if you are interested, get in touch with the trustees (see trustee page for contact details).